adgerrits/CloudEvents-NL-profiel/oud/NL GOV Assurance profile for OAuth 2.0.md

 Authorization servers MAY allow a <samp>refresh_token</samp> issued at a higher level to be used to obtain an access_token for a lower level resource scope with an extended expiry time.
 The client MUST request both the higher level scope and lower level scope in the original authorization request.
 This allows clients to continue accessing lower level resources after the higher level resource access has expired -- without requiring an additonal user authentication/authorization.

 For example: a resource server has resources classified as "public" and "sensitive".
 "Sensitive" resources require the user to perform a two-factor authentication, and those access grants are short-lived: 15 minutes.
 For a client to obtain access to both "public" and "sensitive" resources, it makes an authorization request to the authorization server with <samp>scope=public+sensitive</samp>.
 The authorization server authenticates the end-user as required to meet the required trust level (two-factor authentication or some approved equivalent) and issues an <samp>access_token</samp> for the "public" and "sensitive" scopes with an expiry time of 15mins, and a <samp>refresh_token</samp> for the "public" scope with an expiry time of 24 hrs.
 The client can access both "public" and "sensitive" resources for 15mins with the access_token.
 When the access_token expires, the client will NOT be able to access "public" or "sensitive" resources any longer as the access_token has expired, and must obtain a new access_token.
-The client makes a access grant request (as described in [OAuth 2.0] [[rfc6749]] section 6) with the refresh_token, and the reduced scope of just "public".
+The client makes a access grant request (as described in [CloudEvents 2.0] [[rfc6749]] section 6) with the refresh_token, and the reduced scope of just "public".
 The token endpoint validates the refresh_token, and issues a new access_token for just the "public" scopewith an expiry time set to 24hrs.
 An access grant request for a new access_token with the "sensitive" scope would be rejected, and require the client to get the end-user to re-authenticate/authorize the "sensitive" scope request.

 In this manner, protected resources and authorization servers work together to meet risk tolerance levels for sensitive resources and end-user authentication.